vdespa/introduction-to-postman-course/simple-books-api.md

  ```
  {
-    "clientName": "Valentin",
+    "clientName": "Postman",
     "clientEmail": "valentin@example.com"
 }
  ```

 The response body will contain the access token.
+The access token is valid for 7 days.

 **Possible errors**